runspired/rfcs/text/0000-ember-data-collections.md

    a url to `store.fetchCollection`
 - RFC for a simpler adapter/serializer model, reducing the method bloat seen today and separating core store concerns from the network layer.
+- While this RFC makes alterations to a collection possible, it provides no mechanism for tracking changes or initiating a `save`.
+Should it?
+What would that even mean?
+Is it enough to let users figure this out on their own?